 On the template you can record a PSD and there are quick links to administer the vaccine.

 To qualify for payment via CQRS staff must record one of the options on the 'At risk' drop down box including 'Mother hepatitis B positive XaYVx' or 'At risk of hepatitis B infection XahoH'

-There are reports available for CQRS payments which can be found under 'Reporting > Clinical Reporting > Ardens > Contracts 2018 to 2019 CQRS > n Monthly'.
+There are reports available for CQRS payments which can be found under 'Reporting > Clinical Reporting > Ardens > Contracts Current Financial Year CQRS > n Monthly'.